 - 3.1 The assessment and supporting information should be sufficient for the administering authority to decide whether an approval should be granted.
-Where applicable, sufficient information should be included to enable approval conditions, such as the existing model EA conditions, to be utilised. - 3.2 To the extent of the information available, the assessment should endeavour to predict the cumulative impact of the project on environmental values over time and in combination with impacts created by the activities of other adjacent and upstream and downstream developments and landholders-as detected by baseline monitoring.
+Where applicable, sufficient information should be included to enable approval conditions, such as the existing model EA conditions, to be utilised. - 3.2 To the extent of the information available, the assessment should endeavour to predict the cumulative impact7 of the project on environmental values over time and in combination with impacts created by the activities of other adjacent and upstream and downstream developments and landholders-as detected by baseline monitoring.
 This will inform the decision on the EIS and the setting of conditions.
-The absence of a comprehensive cumulative impacts analysis need not be fatal to the project.
-The EIS should also outline ways in which the cumulative impact assessment and management could subsequently be progressed further on a collective basis. - 3.3 Include a consolidated description of all the proponent's commitments to implement management measures (including monitoring programs).
-Should the project proceed, these should be able to be carried over into the approval conditions as relevant. - 3.4 Provide all geographical coordinates throughout the EIS in latitude and longitude against the Geocentric Datum of Australia 1994 (GDA94). - 3.5 An appropriate public consultation program is essential to the impact assessment process.
-The proponent should consult with local, Queensland and Australian government authorities, and potentially affected local communities. - 3.6 The EIS should describe the consultation that has taken place and how the responses from the community and agencies have been incorporated into the design and outcomes of the project.
-Requirements for the public consultation plan are listed in the document 'Preparing an environmental impact statement: Guideline for proponents'. - 3.7 Include, as an appendix, a public consultation report.
+The EIS should also outline ways in which the cumulative impact assessment and management could subsequently be progressed further on a collective basis. - 3.3 The cumulative impacts of the project must be considered over time or in combination with other impacts in the dimensions of scale, intensity, duration or frequency of the impacts.
+In particular, any requirements and recommendations of the Commonwealth, relevant state planning policies, environmental protection policies, national environmental protection measures and integrated catchment management plans should be addressed. - 3.4 Cumulative impacts on the environmental values of land, air and water and cumulative impacts on public health and the health of terrestrial, aquatic ecosystems must be discussed in the relevant sections.
+This assessment may include airsheds and watersheds affected by the project and other projects competing for use of the local air and watersheds. - 3.5 Include a consolidated description of all the proponent's commitments to implement management measures (including monitoring programs).
+Should the project proceed, these should be able to be carried over into the approval conditions as relevant. - 3.6 Provide all geographical coordinates throughout the EIS in latitude and longitude against the Geocentric Datum of Australia 1994 (GDA94). - 3.7 An appropriate public consultation program is essential to the impact assessment process.
+The proponent should consult with local, Queensland and Australian government authorities, and potentially affected local communities. - 3.8 The EIS should describe the consultation that has taken place and how the responses from the community and agencies have been incorporated into the design and outcomes of the project.
+Requirements for the public consultation plan are listed in the Coordinator-General's document 'Preparing an environmental impact statement: Guideline for proponents'8. - 3.9 Include, as an appendix, a public consultation report.
 The report should detail how the public consultation plan was implemented including the results.